PDAL/PDAL/doc/stages/filters.rst

 :ref:`filters.litree`
     Segment and label individual trees.
-Returns a new dimension ``TreeID`` that indicates the tree that a point belongs to. ``TreeID`` starts at 1, wich non-tree points given a ``TreeID`` of 0.
+Returns a new dimension ``TreeID`` that indicates the tree that a point belongs to. ``TreeID`` starts at 1, with non-tree points given a ``TreeID`` of 0.
 [Li2012]_.

 :ref:`filters.lloydkmeans`